Tour in India – 12 days

 Kumbakonam – Tanjore – Madurai

-Departure early in the morning to Madurai.
-Short stop along the way to visit the Brihadishvara’s temple in Tanjore.
-Also known as Thanjavur, this was a Chola’s city that gained importance under this dynasty between the XI and the XIV centuries.
-According to the legend, the name would derive from Tanjan, nome of an asura demon of Hiundu mythology, that was killed from Vishnu and Sri Anandavalli Amman for devastating the area but who was allowed to name the city as a last wish before he died.
-The temple was built by will of chola’s emperor Raja Raja and shows the liveliness of Indian architecture.
-It is one of the favorite pilgrimage destination for the visitors of the city.
-After lunch, transfer to Madurai and touristic tour of the city to discover the main attractions: the royal palace; Sri Meenakshi’s temple dedicated to Shiva (here called Sundareshvara) and to his consort Parvati or Meenakshi, which attracts many people from different part of India; the Alagar Koil’s temple, dedicated to Vishnu.
+After breakfast, transfer to Madurai.
+Stop along the way to visit the Brihadishvara temple in Tanjore.
+Also known as Thanjavur, it was a Chola city and gained importance under this dynasty between the 11th and 14th centuries.
+According to legend, the name derives from Tanjan, the name of an asura demon from Hindu mythology, who was killed by Vishnu and Sri Anandavalli Amman for having devastated the area, but who was allowed to name the city as a last wish before to die.
+The temple was built at the behest of Emperor Chola Raja Raja and shows the liveliness of Indian architecture.
+It is a favorite pilgrimage destination for visitors to the city.
+After the visit, transfer to Madurai and check in at the hotel.
+Guided tour of Madurai and to see the main attractions: the royal palace; the Sri Meenakshi temple, dedicated to Shiva, here called Sundareshvara, and his consort Parvati or Meenakshi, which attracts many people from different parts of India; the Alagar Koil temple, dedicated to Vishnu.
+Overnight in Madurai.
+(D)

 Madurai – Periyar

-Early in the morning, possibility of visiting the Sri Meenakshi’s temple.
-After breakfast, transfer to Periyar (about five hours).
+Early in the morning, possibility to visit Sri Meenakshi temple.
+After breakfast, transfer to Periyar (approximately 5h).
 Check-in at the hotel in Thekkady.
-Visit at the Periyar reserve which covers an area of 777kmq.
-It is one of the twenty-seven reserves for the protection of the tiger of India; in 1982 its innermost area, not available to tourism, it was elevated to the rank of a national park.
-It is considered an example of the generosity of the nature that, with its several panoramic views and rich biodiversity, offers a great experience to the visitors.
-Ecotourism projects run by local people, responsible for monitoring the most vulnerable areas of the reserve, take place there.
+Visit to the Periyar Reserve which covers an area of 777km2.
+It is one of the 27 tiger conservation reserves in India; in 1982 its innermost area, inaccessible to tourism, was elevated to the rank of National Park.
+It is considered an example of the bounty of nature which, with its countless panoramic views and rich bio-diversity, offers a beautiful experience to visitors.
+There are eco-tourism projects run by local people, responsible for the surveillance of the most vulnerable areas of the reserve.
 Free time to relax, stroll and enjoy the park.
-Overnight stay in Periyar (B).
+Overnight in Periyar.
+(B, D)

 9° DAY: TRANSFER TO KOCHI